Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 1. Airbnb

-Airbnb is a popular short-term vacation rental company with hosts and properties all over the world.
+Airbnb is a popular short-term vacation rental company with hosts and properties worldwide.

-Airbnb’s homepage immediately greets users with the destination and date search form they came to find, guiding them to their logical next step in their customer journey.
-The navigation bar has eye-catching icons that segment their listings into various easy-to-use categories.
+Airbnb’s homepage immediately greets users with the destination and date search form they came to find, guiding them to the next logical step in their customer journey.
+The navigation bar has eye-catching icons that segment listings into various easy-to-find categories.

-Their homepage displays stunning graphics of rentals all over the world to create urgency and inspire users to book their Airbnbs and start traveling.
+Airbnb’s homepage also displays stunning, high-quality graphics of rentals all over the world to create urgency and inspire users to book their Airbnb and start traveling.
 Media elements—like a video right above the navigation bar—engage users to convert.

-Airbnb’s user-centric web design has helped them connect with more customers, bring in more bookings, and increase brand awareness.
+Its user-centric and inviting visual design has helped it connect with more customers, attract more bookings, and increase brand awareness.

 2. Dropbox